 Edamame Dumplings @ True Food Kitchen – Newport Beach & Santa Monica

 Stuffed with pureed edamame and mushrooms, topped with blanched edamame, daikon radish and drizzled with white truffle oil, this smoky-creamy-chewy starter is $9 of edible bliss.
-You also can’t go wrong with the herb hummus with tomato, kalamata olives and feta.
-To live.
+You also can’t go wrong with True Food’s herb hummus with tomato and kalamata olives.
+OMG to live for!!!

 Brussels Sprouts @ Cleo – Hollywood

 Eat your veggies.
 That’s exactly what you’ll want to do at Cleo.
-Fork over the $9 for the Brussels sprouts and get ready for a mind-blowing, tongue-exploding sensation.
-The shredded leaves are deliciously crispy and chewy and oily and salty (capers, parsley, almonds and red wine vinaigrette are in there).
+Fork over the $10 for the Brussels sprouts and get ready for a mind-blowing, tongue-exploding sensation.
+The shredded leaves are deliciously crispy and chewy and oily and salty with capers, parsley, almonds and red wine vinaigrette.
 You’ll never look at these green little nubs the same way again.

 Ground “Beef” & Pickle Taco @ Mas Malo – Downtown LA & Silver Lake